Roy Jefferson: Washington Redskins

 A contract dispute with the Colts ended with Jefferson being dealt along with ninth-round draft picks in 1973 (218th overall-Rick Galbos) and 1974 (213th overall-traded to Los Angeles Rams for Joe Sweet) to the Washington Redskins for Cotton Speyrer and a 1973 first-rounder (25th overall-traded to San Diego Chargers for Marty Domres) on July 31, 1971.
 He spent six seasons with the Redskins under head coach George Allen, helping them reach Super Bowl VII in 1972, and retired after the 1976 season.

 In his first Washington season, he caught 47 passes (his high with the team), and was selected to play in the 1971 Pro Bowl.
 The AP and Pro Football Weekly named Jefferson first-team All-Conference.
 Over the next three years, he caught 119 passes for nearly 1,800 yards.
 The team reached the playoffs in five of his six years in Washington.

 In 2012, he was selected as one of the 80 greatest Washington players.

 After football

 After his retirement from football, Jefferson has remained in the Washington, D.C. area, in Annandale, Virginia, with Candie, his wife of over 50 years.
 He had a leading role in the 1976 blaxploitation feature film Brotherhood of Death.
 The film, shot in Montgomery County, Maryland, was about three small-town African-American men who go to fight in the Vietnam War, then return to the U.S. to battle racial injustice in their hometown.
 It is one of Quentin Tarantino's favorite films.

 In the ensuing years, his endeavors have included owning a chain of barbecue restaurants with the last closing in 1992 and owning a catering business.
 As of 2006, he was working in the real estate business.
-He reported that he and his wife had three children and four grandchildren.
+He reported that he and his wife had three children and five grandchildren.